Everbridge (NASDAQ:EVBG) Issues FY 2022 Earnings Guidance

-Everbridge (NASDAQ:EVBG – Get Rating) last issued its earnings results on Monday, May 9th.
-The technology company reported ($0.02) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.18) by $0.16.
-Everbridge had a negative net margin of 23.82% and a negative return on equity of 9.28%.
-The company had revenue of $100.38 million during the quarter, compared to analysts’ expectations of $98.82 million.
-During the same period last year, the company posted ($0.13) earnings per share.
-The firm’s quarterly revenue was up 22.1% compared to the same quarter last year.
-On average, equities analysts forecast that Everbridge will post -1.56 EPS for the current fiscal year.

-In related news, CEO Vernon Irvin sold 794 shares of the business’s stock in a transaction dated Monday, May 2nd.
-The shares were sold at an average price of $43.11, for a total transaction of $34,229.34.
-Following the completion of the sale, the chief executive officer now owns 2,378 shares of the company’s stock, valued at approximately $102,515.58.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, insider Ajay Nigam sold 3,316 shares of the business’s stock in a transaction dated Tuesday, May 10th.
-The shares were sold at an average price of $39.29, for a total transaction of $130,285.64.
-Following the sale, the insider now directly owns 15,140 shares of the company’s stock, valued at approximately $594,850.60.
+In other news, CEO Vernon Irvin sold 794 shares of the business’s stock in a transaction on Monday, May 2nd.
+The stock was sold at an average price of $43.11, for a total transaction of $34,229.34.
+Following the completion of the sale, the chief executive officer now owns 2,378 shares in the company, valued at $102,515.58.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Ajay Nigam sold 3,316 shares of the company’s stock in a transaction on Tuesday, May 10th.
+The shares were sold at an average price of $39.29, for a total value of $130,285.64.
+Following the transaction, the insider now directly owns 15,140 shares in the company, valued at approximately $594,850.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 4,474 shares of company stock valued at $180,207 in the last three months.
+In the last three months, insiders sold 4,474 shares of company stock worth $180,207.
 Insiders own 0.44% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of the business.
-Hsbc Holdings PLC lifted its stake in shares of Everbridge by 6.2% in the 1st quarter.
-Hsbc Holdings PLC now owns 5,220 shares of the technology company’s stock worth $229,000 after acquiring an additional 305 shares during the period.
-LPL Financial LLC lifted its stake in shares of Everbridge by 7.0% in the 4th quarter.
-LPL Financial LLC now owns 9,005 shares of the technology company’s stock worth $606,000 after acquiring an additional 587 shares during the period.
-Amalgamated Bank lifted its stake in shares of Everbridge by 16.7% in the 4th quarter.
-Amalgamated Bank now owns 8,101 shares of the technology company’s stock worth $545,000 after acquiring an additional 1,161 shares during the period.
-PNC Financial Services Group Inc. lifted its stake in shares of Everbridge by 42.4% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock worth $205,000 after acquiring an additional 1,399 shares during the period.
-Finally, US Bancorp DE lifted its stake in shares of Everbridge by 53.1% in the 1st quarter.
-US Bancorp DE now owns 4,527 shares of the technology company’s stock worth $197,000 after acquiring an additional 1,570 shares during the period.
-97.63% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Virtu Financial LLC grew its holdings in Everbridge by 446.7% during the fourth quarter.
+Virtu Financial LLC now owns 10,841 shares of the technology company’s stock valued at $730,000 after purchasing an additional 8,858 shares during the period.
+Mariner LLC lifted its holdings in Everbridge by 26.3% during the first quarter.
+Mariner LLC now owns 16,180 shares of the technology company’s stock worth $706,000 after acquiring an additional 3,374 shares in the last quarter.
+Graham Capital Management L.P. acquired a new position in Everbridge in the first quarter valued at about $625,000.
+LPL Financial LLC increased its holdings in shares of Everbridge by 7.0% in the fourth quarter.
+LPL Financial LLC now owns 9,005 shares of the technology company’s stock worth $606,000 after acquiring an additional 587 shares in the last quarter.
+Finally, Amalgamated Bank raised its position in shares of Everbridge by 16.7% during the fourth quarter.
+Amalgamated Bank now owns 8,101 shares of the technology company’s stock worth $545,000 after purchasing an additional 1,161 shares during the period.
+97.63% of the stock is currently owned by institutional investors.

 About Everbridge (Get Rating)